syedshazli/Leetcode-Practice/README.md

 *  Else, it's true.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[Problem 6]: Best Stock Price: You are given an array prices where prices[i] is the price of a given stock on the ith day.
+EASY: [Problem 6]: Best Stock Price: You are given an array prices where prices[i] is the price of a given stock on the ith day.

 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.